karimdrw/mlops-project2/README.md

 ## 📝 License

-This project is part of the MLOps course at [Your University].
-Feel free to use for educational purposes.
+This project is part of the MLOps course at Hochschule Luzern (HSLU).

 ## 🤝 Contributing